Azad Kashmir or Pakistani occupied Kashmir

 In practise, it is the Pakistani Prime Minister who exercises the executive power of the Kashmir Council with help of his Pakistani members and officials present in the meetings; and Azad Kashmiri members which include President and Prime Minister are merely puppets nodding heads.
 Their prime interest is to make financial gains as membership to the Kashmir Council is literally purchased by Azad Kashmiri members, paying as much as 2 Cror rupees.

 And despite these restrictions and bondage, some people of this territory feel they are ‘Azad’ – meaning free.
 These people live in fantasy world and DONOT understand meaning of azadi – independence.
 They do not want to come out of this illusion and face real world, because mentally they are slaves and are unable to distinguish between azadi – independence and ghulami- slavery.

 In the past, at least, local political parties were allowed to select their candidates for Assembly seats; now even that right is taken away from them, and who will be our Assembly Member is decided by ‘masters’ in Islamabad.
 These ‘masters’ are in the form of Asif Ali Zardari, Nawaz Sharif, and other heads of Pakistani parties which dominate the politics of this unfortunate territory.

-Lal Hussain, after studying the situation of so called Jammu and Kashmir said:
+Lal Hussain, after studying the situation of so called Azad Kashmir said:

 ‘The army and other state agencies want to control this part of Kashmir with an iron grip behind the façade of democracy.
 Apart from the traditional Kashmiri leaders, they propped up Islamic fundamentalism not only as an auxiliary force in its conflict with the Indian army, but more importantly as force to crush left-wing forces and groups that refused to toe the official line.
 They try to buy every emerging leader.’